Mbusmanltd/alx-system_engineering-devops/0x00-shell_basics/README.md

-betty in my first directory
+Move the file betty from /tmp/ to /tmp/my_first_directory